jehartzog/jehartzog.github.io/_posts/2018-02-15-aws-vs-galaxy-for-meteor-hosting.markdown

 ### Meteor App Unique Naming

 Another task that Galaxy performed for me that I wasn't aware of is ensuring that my Meteor containers all had unique app names.
-I must have missed this in documentation somewhere, as when I first set up MUP with my two webservers, the apps were named in the MUP config like this:
+When I first set up MUP with my two webservers, the apps were both named in the MUP config like this:

 ```js
 module.exports = {